pavelhoral/wrensec-docs/Java-Style-Guide.md

 ```

 ### 6.3 Static members: qualified using class
-When a reference to a static class member must be qualified, it is qualified with that class's name, not with a reference or expression of that class's type.
+When a reference to a static class member must be qualified, it must be qualified with that class's name, not with a reference or expression of that class's type.

 ```Java
 Foo aFoo = ...;